ArminKleinert/NeonLyra/README.md

 ## Changelog

-0.0.1 The thing works but lacks functionality.
+- 0.0.1 The thing works but lacks functionality.
-0.0.2 Macros, types, more functions, modules, @ prefix 0.0.3 measure, memoize, def-memo, fixed lookup bug in lambdas
+- 0.0.2 Macros, types, more functions, modules, @ prefix
+- 0.0.3 measure, memoize, def-memo, fixed lookup bug in lambdas
+- 0.0.4 Loading of other source-files, more functions, aggressive optimizer (currently turned off)